A SONG THAT TELLS AN INTRIGUING STORY

 THE AFTERMATH OF A WORLD WAR

-The aftermath of World War I had a significant impact on the Ottoman Empire after its defeat in 1918.
-The war had directly led to the dismantling of what remained of this once great empire.
-Things were made worse when what remained of the fragmented empire found itself under attack from neighbouring Greece.
-This new conflict marked the beginning of the Greco-Turkish War, which broke out just 6 months later on May 15th 1919.
+The aftermath of World War I had a significant impact on the Ottoman Empire.
+Its defeat in 1918 had directly led to the dismantling of what remained of a once great empire.
+Things were then made worse when it found itself under attack from neighbouring Greece.
+The Greco-Turkish War, which was mainly fought in isolation, broke out just 6 months later on May 15th 1919.

 A WAR FOUGHT IN ISOLATION